Kannan Rajarathinam

 Kannan Rajarathinam (born 23 August 1962) is an Indian writer, commentator, academic, and former United Nations officer.
-Over a career spanning nearly three decades, he held positions in peacekeeping missions across Europe, the Middle East, and Africa.
-He is also known for authoring biographies of Tamil Nadu political figures including C. N. Annadurai and M. G. Ramachandran.
-He currently serves as an adjunct faculty member at the University of Georgia School of Law.
+He held positions in peacekeeping missions across Europe, the Middle East, and Africa.
+He wrote biographies of Tamil Nadu political figures including C. N. Annadurai and M. G. Ramachandran.
+He is an adjunct faculty member at the University of Georgia School of Law.

 Early life and education

 Kannan was born in Chennai, Tamil Nadu.
 He completed his BSc from New College, Chennai and obtained a law degree from Madras Law College.
 He later pursued an LL.M. at the University of Georgia and a doctorate in international relations from The Fletcher School of Law and Diplomacy at Tufts University.

 Career

 Kannan began his career with the United Nations in 1993, working in civil affairs during the UNPROFOR peacekeeping mission in Croatia, and went on to become the head of civil affairs in Cyprus and a senior political officer in Darfur/Sudan.
 He later served in various roles in Bosnia and Herzegovina, Kosovo, Cyprus, Iraq, Afghanistan, Somalia, North Macedonia, and Sudan.

 In Cyprus, he was responsible for coordinating civilian projects in the UN buffer zone.
 During his tenure, he facilitated access to religious sites, including reopening a Greek Orthodox church for worship after a 30-year closure.